Gabrielle Graham

 Gabrielle Graham is a Canadian actress.
 She first appeared in the Amazon Prime series The Expanse (2017).
 Later that year, she went on to star as recurring role Fatima Gossa in the Netflix series 21 Thunder.
 She continued appearing in various films and television series, most notably in films as Parker in On the Basis of Sex (2018) and as Tabitha in In the Shadow of the Moon (2019).

 Career

-She had her breakthrough starring as main role Nia in the series Twenties (2020–present).
+She had her breakthrough starring as main role Nia in the series Twenties (2020–2021).
 That same year she also appeared in the sci-fi horror film Possessor (2020) as Holly, where she opened the film, and for which her performance was critically praised.

 She attended York University for acting and graduated in 2015.

+She received a Canadian Screen Award nomination for Best Performance in a Television Film or Miniseries at the 11th Canadian Screen Awards in 2023 for her performance in the film Swindler Seduction.